Chip Kidd: Cover design

+Kidd is considered to be one of the most influential modern book cover designers.
+According to Graphic Design: American Two, he has been credited with “helping to spawn a revolution in the art of America book packaging in the last ten years.”
+One of the most consistent characteristics of Kidd's style is the fact that his book covers don't carry one signature look, as he states: “A signature look is crippling… [because] the simplest and most effective solutions aren’t dictated by style.”

-Kidd is currently the associate art director at Knopf, an imprint of Random House.
-He first joined the Knopf design team in 1986, when he was hired as a junior assistant.
-Turning out jacket designs at an average of 75 covers a year, Kidd has freelanced for Amazon, Doubleday, Farrar Straus & Giroux, Grove Press, HarperCollins, Penguin/Putnam, Scribner and Columbia University Press, in addition to his work for Knopf.
-Kidd also supervised graphic novels at Pantheon, and in 2003 he collaborated with Art Spiegelman on a biography of cartoonist Jack Cole, Jack Cole and Plastic Man: Forms Stretched to Their Limits.
-His output includes cover concepts for books by Mark Beyer, Bret Easton Ellis, Haruki Murakami, Dean Koontz, Cormac McCarthy, Frank Miller, Michael Ondaatje, Alex Ross, Charles Schulz, Osamu Tezuka, Gengoroh Tagame, David Sedaris, Donna Tartt, John Updike and many others.
-His most notable book cover design was for Michael Crichton's Jurassic Park novel, which was so successful that it carried over into marketing for the film adaptation.
-Oliver Sacks and other authors have contract clauses stating that Kidd design their book covers.
-Kidd’s influence on the book-jacket has been amply noted—Time Out New York has said that “the history of book design can be split into two eras: before graphic designer Chip Kidd and after.”
+As of 2024, he is the vice president and art director at Alfred A. Knopf, an imprint of Random House.
+He first joined the Knopf design team in 1986, soon after graduating college and moving to New York, when he was hired as a junior assistant.
+Turning out jacket designs at an average of 75 covers a year, Kidd has also freelanced for Amazon, Doubleday, Farrar Straus & Giroux, Grove Press, HarperCollins, Penguin/Putnam, Scribner and Columbia University Press.

+His output includes cover concepts for books by Mark Beyer, Bret Easton Ellis, Haruki Murakami, Dean Koontz, Cormac McCarthy, Anne Rice, Frank Miller, Michael Ondaatje, Alex Ross, Charles Schulz, Osamu Tezuka, Gengoroh Tagame, David Sedaris, Donna Tartt, John Updike, Tony Millionaire and others.

+His most notable book cover design was for Michael Crichton's Jurassic Park novel, which was so successful that it carried over into marketing for the 1993 film adaptation and the franchise that followed.
+Oliver Sacks and Tony Millionaire have contract clauses stating that Kidd must design their book covers.
+Kidd's influence on the book-jacket has been amply noted —Time Out New York has said that “the history of book design can be split into two eras: before graphic designer Chip Kidd and after.”

 Kidd has also worked with writer Lisa Birnbach on True Prep, a follow-up to her 1980 book The Official Preppy Handbook.

 Publishers Weekly described his book jackets as "creepy, striking, sly, smart, unpredictable covers that make readers appreciate books as objects of art as well as literature."
 USA Today also called him "the closest thing to a rock star" in graphic design today, while author James Ellroy has called him “the world's greatest book-jacket designer.”